 The Size and Shape Is Perfect

 Another thing I love is that the smallest Cable Management 10 bag is sized perfectly to fit into lens slots in camera bags.
 It’s super easy to fit them into your existing camera bag layout!
 The Cable Management 20 also fits well in most top pockets of hiking packs and many outdoor photo packs.
-I have experimented with all kinds of cable bags from companies like Peak Design, MindShift Gear, Lowepro and Think Tank but none of their solutions have a size and shape that is quite so convenient.
+I have experimented with all kinds of cable bags from companies like Peak Design, MindShift Gear, Lowepro and Think Tank but none of their solutions has a size and shape that is quite so convenient.

 Where to buy + Get a free gift!